kurtymckurt/TestPojo/README.md

-# TestPojoData
+# TestPojo

 ## Description
-This project's sole purpose is to generate data for pojos for testing within an integration testing frameworks.
+This project's sole purpose is to generate for pojos with data for testing within an integration testing frameworks.

 For example, if you had a `Person` class that has